youyanggu/covid19_projections/about.md

 For US and European countries, we assume heavy social distancing until June 1, 2020 and moderate social distancing from June 1 onwards.
 This more accurately reflects the current sentiment expressed by US and European government officials that it is imperative to re-open the economy, even before the virus is fully contained.
 This will likely cause a second wave of infections and is reflected by the higher death tolls in our June-August projections.

+*Note: For Georgia, we use May 1 instead of June 1 to reflect the governor's intention of an early re-opening of the state.*

 #### Heavy vs moderate social distancing

 Heavy social distancing is what we have now in many states and countries: stay-at-home orders, closed non-essential businesses, etc. Infection rates typically decrease ~60%, going from an R<sub>0</sub> of around 2 to a R of 0.6-1.0.
 Moderate social distancing is what we think will happen once states gradually begin opening up.
 Some establishments will re-open, but people will still be somewhat cognizant about maintaining social distancing.
 We assume that infection rates will increase 0-20%, with an R of around 0.8-1.2.
 Note that this still assumes a much lower infection rate than what it was pre-COVID.